mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

 When FAS is enabled, openNDS automatically configures firewall access to the FAS service.

 The FAS service must serve a splash page of its own to replace the openNDS served output of the default ThemeSpec script.
 For fas_secure_enable "0", "1", and "2" this is enforced as http.
-For fas_secure_enable level "3", it is enforced as https.
+For fas_secure_enable level "3" and "4", it is enforced as https.

 Typically, the FAS service will be written in PHP or any other language that can provide dynamic web content.

-FAS can then generate an action form for the client, typically requesting login, or self account creation for login.
+FAS can then generate an html "action form" for the client, typically requesting login, or self account creation for login.

 The FAS can be on the same device as openNDS, on the same local area network as NDS, or on an Internet hosted web server.

 Security
 ********

-**If FAS Secure is enabled** (Levels 1 (default), 2 and 3), the client authentication token is kept secret at all times.
-Instead, faskey is used to generate a hashed id value (hid) and this is sent by openNDS to the FAS.
+**If FAS Secure is enabled** (Levels 1 (default), 2, 3 and 4), the client authentication token is kept secret at all times.
+The faskey is used to generate a hashed id value (hid) and this is sent by openNDS to the FAS.
 The FAS must then in turn generate a new return hash id (rhid) to return to openNDS in its authentication request.

    **If set to "0"** The FAS is enforced by NDS to use **http** protocol.
    The client token is sent to the FAS in clear text in the query string of the redirect along with authaction and redir.
 This method is easy to bypass and useful only for the simplest systems where security does not matter.
+Generally, it should not be used.

    **If set to "1"** The FAS is enforced by NDS to use **http** protocol.
    A base64 encoded query string containing the hid is sent to the FAS, along with the clientip, clientmac, gatewayname, client_hid, gatewayaddress, authdir, originurl, clientif and custom parameters and variables.